About Us

 Sunday 17th

 So, yesterday afternoon, (Saturday) Ian phoned Steve, acting manager for Anglo Welsh at Bunbury, to confirm our mooring for Monday.
-Yep, no probs said he but could we get there any earlier...like Sunday!
+Yep, no probs said he, but could we get there any earlier...like Sunday!
 An open day had been planned to try and increase bookings and our boat Merlin was one of the boats being shown to the public.
 As owners of Merlin, Steve wanted to show us the new look to the yard and shop and have our input on the changes made.
-By now time was 2pm so we pulled pins, descended the two locks at Hack Green and headed for Nantwich.
+By now the time was 2pm so we pulled pins, descended the two locks at Hack Green and headed for Nantwich.
 Plenty of moorings before the aqueduct, although one boat obviously didn't want to share rings and hogged a mooring fit for another two.
 We did the decent thing in a popular mooring area and pulled back to share a ring.
 About an hour later, when boats had slowed down looking for somewhere to pull in and finding Mr No Mates taking all the space, he eventually got the message and moved forward one place.
-He still didn't share our ring though!
+He still didn't share our ring, though!

 Two boats had already left this morning when I took this photo, one being Mr No Mates.

-Leaving by around 8.30am today we had a good run to Bunbury.
-Having found our mooring spot we walked over to see Steve.
+Leaving by around 8.30am today, we had a good run to Bunbury.
+Having found our mooring spot, we walked over to see Steve.
 The place was heaving!!!
 I wish I had taken my camera with me then as the yard was full of people all clutching an Anglo Welsh brochure.
-I went back later after lunch and took these but it was nowhere as busy as before lunch.
+I went back later after lunch and took these, but it was nowhere as busy as before lunch.

 Merlin is the first boat in the line for viewing